mrdoob/three.js/utils/exporters/blender/README.md

 ## Installation

-Copy the io_mesh folder to the scripts/addons folder.
+Copy the io_three folder to the scripts/addons folder.
 If it doesn't exist, create it.
 The full path is OS-dependent (see below).

 Once that is done, you need to activate the plugin.
-Open Blender preferences, look for Addons, search for `three`, enable the checkbox next to the `Import-Export: three.js format` entry.
+Open Blender preferences, look for Addons, search for `three`, enable the checkbox next to the `Import-Export: Three.js Format` entry.

 Goto Usage.